ericcosta0758/Simulation-and-Monte-Carlo/README.md

                           = P(X_1 <= t)P(X_2 <= t) (independence)
                           = t²;

-- Then, what is done is generate two samples based on that distribution, as they have the same one, via inversion method and compare the results with the histogram shown in the image Hist_max_raiz (images can be found in the foulder images)
+- Then, what is done is generate two samples based on that distribution, as they have the same one, via inversion method and compare the results with the histogram shown in the image Hist_max_raiz (images can be found in the folder images)

   This is an illustration of how similar the distributions are.

 - At last, we calculate an empyrical CDF based on the simulations and compare it with the analytical one we obtained with the manipulations of the probabilities.
-The results are shown in the image Graf_ac_analit_empir (images can be found in the foulder images)
+The results are shown in the image Graf_ac_analit_empir (images can be found in the folder images)

   This shows that, if we try to approximate the analytical (or "real") CDF of the distribution of the variables in question, it will be quite similar to what we obtained analytically, so our simulations worked just as expected.